open-data/oc_search/README.md

 *NOTE* In addition to Python, the search application also requires Solr *.x and the custom python solr library [Solr Ciient](https://github.com/thriuin/SolrClient)
 ## Django Plugins ##

-Two Django plugins are used:
+Three Django plugins are used:

 1. [Rosetta](https://django-rosetta.readthedocs.io/index.html) Provides a UI for language translation
 2. [Django import/export](https://django-import-export.readthedocs.io/en/latest/)  Django application and library for importing and exporting data with included admin integration.
+3. [Django Jazzmin Admin Theme](https://django-jazzmin.readthedocs.io/) *(Optional)* Provides a more modern Ui for the Django admin interface

 ## Commands ##